 Peter H. Kang is a patent and IP trial lawyer.
+He has served as trial counsel in fifteen bench and jury trials, seven as lead trial counsel.
 He represents clients worldwide, including extensive experience working with global enterprises based in Korea, Taiwan, Japan, and China.
-His most notable trial victory was a complete defense verdict as lead counsel in a patent jury trial, including a post-trial award of $4.6 million in lawyers’ fees and costs for his client.
+His most notable trial victory was a complete defense verdict as lead counsel in a patent jury trial, including a post-trial award of $4.6 million in lawyers' fees and costs for his client.
 See Universal Elecs., Inc. v.
 Universal Remote Control, Inc., 130 F. Supp.
 3d 1331 (C.D.
 Cal.
 2015).
-In addition to trials in district courts and the ITC, Peter represents clients before the Patent Trial and Appeal Board, including a victory in the first ever IPR to reach final judgment.
+In addition to trials in district courts and the International Trade Commission (ITC), Peter represents clients before the Patent Trial and Appeal Board, including a victory in the first ever IPR to reach final judgment.
 See UKing Universe, Inc. v.
 Chu, 2013 Pat.
 App.
 LEXIS 5410, Case IPR2013-00212 (PTAB 2013).
-He appears in the Federal Circuit and courts nationwide, as well as in international arbitration before the ICDR in a complex patent licensing matter.
-In transactional matters, he represents clients as lead negotiator in IP/technology licensing deals worldwide.
-He serves as global Co-Chair of the firm’s Korea Practice.
+He has appeared in the Federal Circuit, the ITC, and courts nationwide, as well as in international arbitration before the ICDR.
+In transactional matters, he represents clients as lead negotiator in IP/technology licensing deals and technology transactions worldwide.
+He serves as global Co-Chair of the firm's Korea Practice.

 Peter advises in all areas of intellectual property law for clients ranging from Silicon Valley startups to multinational electronics manufacturers.
 In addition to patent lawsuits, Peter represents clients in trade secret disputes and in technology and IP-related arbitrations/mediations, as well as high-tech antitrust, product defect, commercial litigation and copyright/trademark suits.
-He also negotiates for clients in high-stakes IP licensing/acquisition deals and technology transactions.
 He further advises clients in IP evaluation and due diligence in connection with M&A, offerings and other corporate matters, as well as in regard to IP and portfolio strategy.
 He has extensive experience working in Asia and Europe, particularly for electronics, software, semiconductor, medical device, telecommunications, and IT clients.
+He previously served on the Patent Committee of a Silicon Valley-based medical device company.

 Peter is member of the Panel of Arbitrators of the American Arbitration Association (AAA).
 He has been appointed as Settlement Conference Officer for the San Francisco Superior Court in over a dozen cases.
 He has presided as Judge pro tempore in Santa Clara County Superior Court.
 He also has served as Court-appointed Mediator in complex patent suits, for example helping parties with multiple patent suits involving medical device technology and traffic control technology.
 Peter also has served as a Court-appointed Arbitrator and Early Settlement Conference Neutral for the Santa Clara County Superior Court in over 15 cases.